Piepongwong/write-your-own-tests-lesson/README.md

 "No 'x' in Nixon".

 ## TDD Approach
-This exercise can be divided up in several smaller function.
+This exercise can be divided up in several smaller functions.
 First, we want to check for the edge cases.
 The main function should not accept any other input than strings.
 Second, we want to sanitize the input.
 We don't want to consider reading signs or spaces.
 We'll do this with a separate function called sanitizeInput.
 Thirdly, we have to write a function to reverse the string and lastly, we have to compare the reversed string with the orignal sanitize string to find out if it's a palindrome.
+We're going to call that function reverseString.

 You start a suite of smaller tests with `describe`.
 Describe is a function that takes 2 arguments.
 The first is the name of the test suite and the second argument is a callback function.
-Within these callback function you write the individual test that make up the test suite.
+Within this callback function you write the individual tests that make up the test suite.
 You do this by using `it`.
 It is again a function that takes in 2 arguments.
 The first is the name of the smaller test, and the second argument is again a callback function.
 In the cb of `it` you'll see `expect`.
-Expect is a function called an assertion.
+Expect is a special function that's called an assertion.
 ``` javascript
     expect(true).to.be(false)
 ```
 this assertion would not pass, because true is not equal to false.
-Under the hoods it works very similar to:
+Under the hood it works very similar to:
 ```
     if(true !=== false) {
         console.log("Test fails!);
     }
 ```
-The difference that within the testing framework (Jasmine) it does this kind of checking in a more structured way.
+The difference with `expect` is that within the testing framework (Jasmine) it does this kind of checking in a more structured way.
+For example, it turns the dots red on the `SpecRunner.html` page. ;)

 ### Iteration 1: Edge Cases
 ```